kevinforrestconnors/OutcropVR/README.md

 1. Clone or download the repository.

 2. Place `OutcropVR.unitypackage` somewhere you can find it.
-Open Unity and select `Assets/Import Package/Custom Package...` and browse to import the package.
+Open Unity and select `Assets/Import Package/Custom Package...` and browse to import the filename `OutcropVR.unitypackage`.

+3. Click the Import button.

+4. If Steam VR asks for Recommended project settings, click Accept All.

 ## Creating a Scene